john-science/python_for_scientists/classes/20_cython/lecture_20.md

     return primes
 ```

-It's probably okay if this is not immediately obvious to you, but learning to read code is important, so go through it line-by-line and figure out what it's doing.
+It's okay if this is not immediately obvious to you, but learning to read code is important, so go through it line-by-line and figure out what it's doing.

 We can run the code and find primes below a certain upper limit: